l0andr/pathways-dotplot/README.md

 # pathways-dotplot
-A Python library and command-line tool for creating dot-plots for pathways and enrichment analysis.
+A Python library and command-line tool for creating dot-plots for pathways and gene expresion analysis.